The parking lot where Tiffany Bresciani was murdered

 Fortunately for Rifkin, his mother never opened the trunk.
 Consequently, he was able to move the tarp containing Bresciani's remains to a wheelbarrow in the garage later that day.

 The body reportedly lay in the garage for three days while Rifkin worked on his Mazda pickup truck.
-He didn't decide to get rid of it until the growing, overpowering smell forced him into action.
+He didn't get rid of it until the growing, overpowering smell forced him into action.

 Aftermath